-Here are the two main models for software development outsourcing agencies.
+Here are the two main models for software development outsourcing:

 Managed team model

-Here, the responsibility for the outcome and all elements of the process of development throughout a project are shared between the client who’s project it is and the provider of the outsourcing network.
+Here, the responsibility for the outcome and all elements of the software development process throughout a project are shared between the client who’s project it is and the provider of the outsourcing network.
 Responsibilities are mostly equal, or at least clearly defined early on.

 This is a great model to use when you want any or all of the following: